PBandJLogic/AppliedMasking-DXF2GCODE2LASER/windows_executables/README_EXECUTABLES.md

-# DXF2Laser and GCodeAdjuster - Windows Executables
+# DXF2Laser and GCodeAdjuster - Executables

+## ⚠️ IMPORTANT PLATFORM NOTICE

+**The executables in this folder were built on macOS and will ONLY work on Mac.**

+**If you need Windows executables:**
+1. You MUST build them on a Windows computer - see [WINDOWS_BUILD_INSTRUCTIONS.md](../WINDOWS_BUILD_INSTRUCTIONS.md)
+2. OR use GitHub Actions for automated builds - see [GITHUB_ACTIONS_BUILD.md](../GITHUB_ACTIONS_BUILD.md)
+3. OR run the Python scripts directly (see main README.md)

+**Why?** PyInstaller creates platform-specific binaries.
+A Mac executable cannot run on Windows, and vice versa.

 ## Overview
-These are standalone Windows executables for the DXF2Laser and GCodeAdjuster applications.
-They include all necessary dependencies and can run on Windows systems without requiring Python installation.
+These are standalone executables for the DXF2Laser and GCodeAdjuster applications.
+They include all necessary dependencies and can run without requiring Python installation.

 ## Files Included
-- **DXF2Laser.exe** - DXF to G-code conversion tool
+- **DXF2Laser** (or DXF2Laser.exe on Windows) - DXF to G-code conversion tool
-- **GCodeAdjuster.exe** - G-code adjustment and correction tool
+- **GCodeAdjuster** (or GCodeAdjuster.exe on Windows) - G-code adjustment and correction tool
 - **logo.png** - Application logo (included in both executables)

 ## System Requirements
-- Windows 64-bit (Windows 10 or later recommended)
+- **macOS**: 64-bit (macOS 10.15 or later recommended) for executables in this folder
+- **Windows**: Must build on Windows (see build instructions)
 - No additional software installation required
 - At least 100MB free disk space for each executable

-## DXF2Laser.exe
+## DXF2Laser
 ### Purpose
 Converts DXF (Drawing Exchange Format) files to G-code for laser cutting/engraving.